mfidino/mfidino.github.io/blog/_posts/2021-8-8-generalized_additive_occupancy_model.md

   bty = "n"
 )
 ```
-And here is where we have the opportunity to detect the species.
+And here are the sites where this species does and does not occupy.
 Generally, this species is not found in that central circle on the landscape.

 ![Species presence or absence plotted over the spatially autocorrelated data]({{site.url}}/blog/images/gaom3.jpeg#center)